NikosKatrakoulis/java-cli-calculator/README.md

 ## 🚀 Project Overview

-This project focuses on building a CLI calculator while practicing:
+This project focuses on building a simple calculator through the command line while practicing core programming concepts such as:

-* Methods
-* Conditions
+- Conditionals (if / else)
-* Loops
+- Loops (while, break)
+- Input handling
+- Control flow
-* Basic class structure
+- Basic program structure

 ---